Whisky Cask Club

 Q: What are the ongoing costs?

-Annual storage and insurance: typically £100–£300/year.
+Annual storage and insurance: typically £100–£300 per year depending on warehouse and cask size.

 Q: How long should I hold?